-Students are required to use computers for several important tasks in this program on a regular basis.
+Students are required to use computers for several essential tasks in this program regularly.
 First, all students are issued a Bryan College email account, and it is required that students check their Bryan email frequently.
 Second, all courses make extensive use of a supplemental virtual learning environment called BrightSpace.
 Students will need stable access to the Internet to use BrightSpace.
 Weekly course materials, syllabi, and/or online assignments/exams are distributed or administered through BrightSpace.

-Students will need a computer with audio speakers, Microsoft Office (Word, Excel, PowerPoint), Adobe Reader, Adobe Shockwave Player (free program install), QuickTime, internet access, printer.
-Students will be expected to exhibit skills in electronic communication, word processing, document development, internet use, media enhanced presentation, and electronic library research and will receive access to training online tutorial, library resource instruction, and the Academic Success Center.
+Students will need a computer with audio speakers, Microsoft Office (Word, Excel, PowerPoint), Adobe Reader, internet access, printer.
+Students will be expected to exhibit skills in electronic communication, word processing, document development, internet use, media-enhanced presentation, and electronic library research and will receive access to training online tutorials, library resource instruction, and the Academic Resource Center.